-The above-mentioned factors can all aid you to become a safer driver and avoiding any unnecessary accidents when roads are wet and visibility is limited.
+The above-mentioned factors can all aid you to become a safer driver and avoid any unnecessary accidents when roads are wet and visibility is limited.

 What to do When Hydroplaning

-The first thing you should do when you faced with this situation is to remain calm.
-The natural reaction would be to brake or yank the steering wheel, but these will only aggravate the situation.
-Hydroplaning always catches unsuspecting drivers unawares, so your best bet is to be vigilant and on the lookout for dangerous sections in the read ahead of you.
+The first thing you should do when you are faced with this situation is to remain calm.
+The natural reaction would be to break or yank the steering wheel, but these will only aggravate the situation.
+Hydroplaning always catches unsuspecting drivers unawares, so your best bet is to be vigilant and on the lookout for dangerous sections in the road ahead of you.
 Prevention is better than cure, so expect the unexpected.

 So let’s assume you are following all the above advice and your vehicle still manages to hydroplane, what action should you take?

-Your first reaction would be to brake, however, this is the last thing you should do.
-You want to ease off the gas pedal to as to allow the tires to grip “naturally” again.
-Braking will aggravate the skidding and only send you careering into the nearest barrier, ditch or worse.
+Your first reaction would be to apply the brakes, however, this is the last thing you should do.
+You want to ease off the gas pedal to allow the tires to grip “naturally” again.
+Braking will aggravate the skidding and only send you careering into the nearest barrier, ditch, or worse.
 Braking aggressively will only result in the vehicle spinning completely out of control.

 Overconfident 4WD Drivers

-Yes, a 4 Wheel drive can give you a sense of confidence that could prove false in certain situations, which could result in a serious accident or worse.
-If you driving a 4 wheel drive and you notice the traffic slowing down due to inclement weather, stay in your lane and follow suit.
+Yes, a 4-Wheel driver can give you a sense of confidence that could prove false in certain situations, which could result in a serious accident or worse.
+If you driving a 4-wheel drive and you notice the traffic slowing down due to inclement weather, stay in your lane and follow suit.
 Remember, we all need to be careful and mindful of road conditions and other drivers who have different driving styles.